 We at Cubefunder understand it can be difficult to know what coronavirus support is still available for your business as restrictions ease.
-We have gathered a list of coronavirus support schemes, designed to help you work out which ones are right for you and your business.
+If you were struggling to find what support is available for small businesses, we have gathered a list of coronavirus support schemes, designed to help you work out which ones are right for you and your business.

 If you have staff, including apprentices, you would otherwise have to lay off due to the Covid-19 outbreak, the furlough scheme gives employees 80% of wages up to a cap of £2,500.